 Our aim is to give you the resources you need to make powerful choices that improve your health and well-being— and thereby the health and well-being of the only planet we’ve been blessed with.

-Be sure to sign up for my weekly blog update so you don’t miss any exciting new articles, recipes, gardening tips or giveaways for great eco-friendly products!
+Be sure to sign up for my monthly blog update so you don’t miss any exciting new articles, recipes, gardening tips or giveaways for great eco-friendly products!
 You’ll also get a free chapter from my e-book!

 In my former, work-a-day life, I was a Master Gardener and Master Composter, horticulture teacher and extension agent, as well as a certified arborist and Permaculture designer.

 I founded one of the first greenroof companies and social enterprises in the nation, and have spent most of the last 15 years developing award-winning workforce training programs for “green-collar” environmental jobs in tree care, low-impact development, sustainable landscaping, and urban agriculture.